dohyung97022/awsGuide/README.md

     * Asynchronous to main database
     * Read only
     * Intended to spread workloads of primary database
-    * Must have automatic backups enabled to user
+    * Must have automatic backups enabled to use
     * Up to 5 read replicas
     * Can be multi AZ / Cross region
     * Can have replica of replica